15350 Penitencia Creek Rd. San Jose, CA 95127

 average based on 3 votes

-**All Alum Rock Park visitors are required to park in the parking lot and not on surface streets outside the park.
+**All Alum Rock Park visitors are requested to park in the parking lot and not on surface streets outside the park.

 Alum Rock Park

 Alum Rock Park was founded in 1872 and is one of California’s oldest municipal parks.
 Nestled within the Alum Rock Canyon in the foothills of the Diablo Range, the Park's 720 acres of natural, rugged beauty, provide visitors with many leisure outdoor activities including hiking, horseback riding, bicycling, family and group picnicking, and of course just relaxing.
 Picnic tables, barbecue pits, water and restrooms are available in most picnic areas, with lawns and a children's playground in the mid-canyon area.

 From 1890 to 1932 the park was a nationally known health spa with 27 mineral springs, an indoor swimming pool, tea garden, restaurant, and dance pavilion.
 At the time you could ride from downtown San Jose to the park on the Alum Rock Steam Railroad, a ride that cost a quarter.
 Today, remnants of the railroad bridges can be seen, some of the stone grottos that contain mineral springs are still accessible, but now the charms of the park focus on nature, wildlife, and hiking.

 There are approximately 13 miles of trails including six miles of horse trails and three miles of bicycle trails.
 Hikers are welcome on all trails, while equestrian and cyclists are required to use designated trails only.
 Please observe trail usage signs; don’t endanger yourself and others by using inappropriate trails.

 Alum Rock Park trails are the portal to Santa Clara County Open Space Authority Trails.
 Occasionally OSA trails are closed due to poor weather conditions, please visit http://www.openspaceauthority.org/ for trail status.